Android HIV: A Study of Repackaging Malware for Evading Machine-Learning Detection: Attack on MaMaDroid

 JSMA finds adversarial examples using the forward derivatives of the classifier.
 JSMA iteratively perturbs important features to determine the Jacobian matrix based on the model input and output features.
 The method first calculates the Jacobian matrix between the input features $X$ and the outputs from $F$.
 In the case of MaMaDroid, we want to find the Jacobian between the API call numbers $A$ and the outputs from $F$, given the relationship between API call numbers and the probabilities (\textit{i.e.}, the input features).
 The Jacobian can be calculated as follows:

-wherein $i$ is the index of the input feature and $j$ is the index of the output classes (in our case it is binary). $x_i$ is the $i$-th feature, $a_i$ is the corresponding $i$-th API call, and $F_j{X}$ is the output of the substitute at the $j$-th class.
+wherein $i$ is the index of the input feature and $j$ is the index of the output class labels (in our case it is binary). $x_i$ is the $i$-th feature, $a_i$ is the corresponding $i$-th API call, and $F_j{X}$ is the output of the substitute at the $j$-th class.
 Suppose $t$ is the ground truth label.
-To make an adversarial example, $F_t{(X)}$ should decrease while the outputs of other classes $F_j{(X)}, j\ne t$ are increased.
+To craft an adversarial example, $F_t{(X)}$ should decrease while the outputs of other classes $F_j{(X)}, j\ne t$ are increased.

 Based on the calculated Jacobian, we can construct a saliency map $S(A,t)$ to direct the perturbation.
 The value for feature $i$ in the saliency map can be computed as: